stablum/AdditiveVoice/README.md

 The slopes of LP, HP, BP, N, C1 and C2 are linear: in LP it's just a straight line making a triangle with width set with the `Mld` parameter of amplitudes from 100% of the CTRL4 point to 0% of CTRL4+Mld.
 With HP it’s the opposite, a triangle that goes from 0% to 100%, while with BP it’s from 100% to 0% at the cutoff point and then back with another triangle to 100%.
 The same geometry applies to the shape of the notch (`N`) and the various notches in the comb modes (`C1` and `C2`).

-On the screen the last line will illustrate graphically the configuration of the amplitude.
+On the screen the last line will illustrate graphically the configuration of the amplitudes of the first 30 partials.

 # Possible waveforms